Wheel repair

 Map the real workflow before choosing products.

-This section orders the decisions a workshop should confirm so the buying process does not start from a machine name alone.
+This section orders the decisions to confirm so the buying process does not start from a machine name alone.

 01